cloudutsukpilot/sakharams.github.io/_posts/certification/2024-06-05-az-500-azure-security-engineer-associate.md

   + [x] Connect to the database by using the Azure portal.
   + [ ] Select Support only Microsoft Entra authentication for this server.

-    > Adding a Microsoft Entra administrator and assigning your account the SQL Security Manager built-in role are prerequisites for enabling Microsoft Entra-only authentication.
-A connection to the data plane of the logical server is not needed.
+    > Adding a Microsoft Entra administrator and assigning your account the SQL Security Manager built-in role are prerequisites for enabling Microsoft Entra-only authentication. <br> A connection to the data plane of the logical server is not needed.
     {: .prompt-tip}